On the Inconsistency of Kernel Ridgeless Regression in Fixed Dimensions: Proof of main result ( d=1 )

-\paragraph{Proof of \texorpdfstring{\Cref{theorem:inconsistent_all_band}}{Theorem 1}} When $M>N$, we show that the approximation error is large for a cosine function in the base RKHS $\Hilbert_0$.
+\paragraph{Proof of \texorpdfstring{\Cref{theorem:inconsistent_all_band}}{Theorem 1}} When $M>N$, we show that the approximation error is large in the base RKHS $\Hilbert_0$.
 On the other hand, when $M\leq N$ we show that the averaged noisy estimation error has a constant lower bound.